moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 ## Testing services

-If you are testing some code that uses [[Moodle App Development Guide#Service_Singletons|Service Singletons]], it is likely that you want to mock some of them.
+If you are testing some code that uses [Service Singletons](../development-guide#service-singletons), it is likely that you want to mock some of them.
 You can achieve it by using the `mockSingleton` helper.
 This method takes a Service Singleton and creates a mock for the instance underneath, mocking the methods and properties that you specify along the way.

 For example, let’s say that you have the following test: